ISG-ICS/cloudberry/docs/documentation.md

 [info] play.api.Play - Application started (Dev)
 ```

-* Once cloudberry successfully launched, register Tweets and US population data models and into Cloudberry.
+7. Once cloudberry has successfully launched, register `ds_tweet` and `dsState/County/CityPopulation` data models into Cloudberry (assuming your working directory is still `cloudberry`).

 ```
 ./script/registerTwitterMapDataModel.sh
 ```

-* You can also deregister Tweets and US population data models from the Cloudberry to experiment on other data models.
-(NOTE: The TwitterMap won't work without these data models mentioned above)
+7. (Optional) You can also deregister these data models from the Cloudberry to experiment with other data models.
+But be careful when doing this as the TwitterMap won't work without these data models mentioned above.

 ```
 ./script/deregisterTwitterMapDataModel.sh
 ```

-You should see the TwitterMap webpage on your localhost: [http://localhost:9000](http://localhost:9000) and start to play with it!
+8. **Congratulations!** You have finished setting up TwitterMap on your localhost.
+Check it out at [http://localhost:9000](http://localhost:9000) and start playing with it!

 ## Concepts